echen/scaldingale/README.md

 [![Top Book-Crossing Pairs](http://dl.dropbox.com/u/10506/blog/scaldingale/top-book-crossing-sims-correlation.png)](http://dl.dropbox.com/u/10506/blog/scaldingale/top-book-crossing-sims-correlation.png)

-We see that Harry Potter and Lord of the Ring books are similar to other Harry Potter and Lord of the Ring books, a Tom Clancy book is similar to a John Grisham book, and chick lit (*Summer Sisters*, by Judy Blume) is similar to chick lit (*Bridget Jones*), so our Scalding job is looking pretty good.
+We see that

+* *Harry Potter* and *Lord of the Rings* books are similar to other *Harry Potter* and *Lord of the Rings* books
+* A Tom Clancy book is similar to a John Grisham book
+* Chick lit (*Summer Sisters*, by Judy Blume) is similar to chick lit (*Bridget Jones*

+So our Scalding job is looking pretty good.

 Let's also look at books similar to *The Great Gatsby*: